 Check out the full tutorial on Budget101’s website called DIY Automatic Garden Watering System.

 Many gardeners have found that my first example, the outdoor drip DIY irrigation system, works just fine when you use old hoses versus actual piping.

 Simply poke some holes into your outdoor garden hoses, use a multiple hose attachment on your outdoor water spout, and weave the holey garden hose around your plants leaving enough space to allow for ample water without soaking.

 There are many ways you can create a DIY irrigation system for your garden.
 My list of DIY irrigation systems for your garden is meant to help you get started in the right direction.

-If DIY irrigation system is too much check out some of these system below:
+If a DIY irrigation system is too much check out some of these systems below: